Showing posts with label Medical Drama. Show all posts

 Image result for Chicago Med "Crisis of Confidence"

-When Rhodes puts himself on the line to save two people, it makes him to make a difficult decision, plus could something be in the future for #Manstead?
+When Rhodes puts himself on the line to save two people, he must make a difficult decision.
+Plus, could something be in the future for #Manstead?
 Here's a recap!

-I think we can all agree that since Robin left, Rhodes has been on a dare deviling decisions to save patients lives and what happened Tuesday night proves that he's can't pull all those miracles.
-When a pregnant mother comes in with defected heart, the only way that seemed to be easy was to abort the baby and fix her heart, but Rhodes thinks he can save both which turns out to not the case and both the patient and baby died.
+We can all agree that since Robin left, Rhodes has been on a dare, deviling decisions to save patients' lives, and what happened Tuesday night proves that he can't pull off all those miracles.
+When a pregnant mother comes in with a defective heart, the only way that seems to be easy is to abort the baby and fix her heart, but Rhodes thinks he can save both, which turns out not to be the case, and both the patient and baby died.

-The mother of the patient gives Rhodes one of the hardest moments he had confronted that it's his fault.
-It carries on towards the twins separation rundown and tells Dr. Latham and Bekker that he can't help and wants to be taken out of the group.
+The patient's mother gives Rhodes one of the most challenging moments he has confronted, which is that it's his fault.
+It carries on towards the twin's separation rundown and tells Dr. Latham and Bekker that he can't help and wants to be removed from the group.

-Ethan gets a call from his sister Emily, after someone at a party that she was attending overdosed.
+Ethan gets a call from his sister, Emily, after someone at a party that she was attending overdosed.
 But the question of what was he overdosing turns into questioning Emily about how pain meds were missing from last week's trauma event.
-April questions it to Ethan and he questions Emily about it but it turns out that she really did steal the pills and sell them.
+April asks Ethan, and he questions Emily about it, but it turns out that she really did steal the pills and sell them.
 But by the time the truth came out from the patient, Emily was long gone to Vegas.

-Meanwhile, Dr. Charles gets a letter with a note about Dr. Reese's father along with news clippings that point to his involvement of murdering a college student.
-Didn't want to jump the gun, he does snoop around when he helps Reese grab a few things at her dad's apartment, which he spots a photo of the same college student in the clippings.
-Sharon tries to get him to get the police involved, but when he takes a look at a storage locker of Reese's father, he sees things from books, photos and clothes.
+Meanwhile, Dr. Charles gets a letter with a note about Dr. Reese's father, along with news clippings that point to his involvement in murdering a college student.
+He didn't want to jump the gun, but he snoops around when he helps Reese grab a few things at her dad's apartment, where he spots a photo of the same college student in the clippings.
+Sharon tries to get him to get the police involved, but when he looks at Reese's father's storage locker, he sees things from books, photos, and clothes.

-And to the fans of #Manstead, after an emotional moment from last week's episode, Natalie and Halstead takes care of a young patient, who's having trouble breathing.
-Natalie and Will try to find the cause of the illness but her decision, at first doesn't seem to work, til it actually does and both her and Will share the moment.
-It put Will thinking that it might be that time, that he ask Jay for their mother's ring to pop the question.
+To the fans of #Manstead, after an emotional moment from last week's episode, Natalie and Halstead take care of a young patient who's having trouble breathing.
+Natalie and Will try to find the cause of the illness, but her decision, at first, doesn't seem to work until it actually does, and both she and Will share the moment.
+It made Will think it might be that time he asked Jay for their mother's ring to pop the question.

 You can catch the season finale of Chicago Med next Tuesday at 10/9c on NBC.